How Are We Thinking?

 In Reflective Thinking, we return back to ourselves.
 We are aware, conscious, responsible, authentic and genuine.
 Embracing the solution of learning and adopting Reflective Thinking allows us to be back in charge, and our lives change for the better.

-For a full description of this kind of thinking, what shows up, what changes occur in thinking and how we perceive life, please click here.
+For more details on this kind of thinking, what shows up, what changes occur in thinking and how we perceive life, please click here.

 Tools for Change: Breaking The Cycle